 The Emerging Women Leaders Programme is a development programme designed specifically to address the under-representation of women in leadership roles within the RCP and the wider medical profession.

-The programme aims to develop the essential leadership knowledge, skills and behaviours to support participants in growing confidence in their abilities in order to be successful in future senior leadership positions within the NHS.
+The programme aims to develop the essential leadership knowledge, skills and behaviours to support participants in growing capability, capacity and credibility in their abilities in order to be successful in future senior leadership positions within the NHS.

 It has four, CPD-accredited components:

 Five days or its equivalent total , face to face content delivered at RCP London or RCP North (Liverpool) including: